woman on laptop with credit card

 But what if you’re not applying for credit in the traditional sense?
 Your FICO Score is still an important number to pay attention to because it’s used in other financial decisions.

 • Renting an apartment.
 Landlords and leasing agents generally run a credit check during a lease application process.
-They may or may not look at the applicant’s actual credit score — landlords have a lot of flexibility in how they make leasing decisions — but they do tend to look at the applicant’s credit history and how much debt they have in relation to their income, factors that go into a FICO score calculation.
-A few late payments here and there may not affect your ability to rent an apartment, but a high debt-to-income ratio may.
-If you have a lot of income going toward debt payments, the landlord may be concerned that you won’t have enough income to pay your rent.
+They may or may not look at the applicant’s actual credit score — landlords have a lot of flexibility in how they make leasing decisions — but they do tend to look at the applicant’s credit history and how much debt they have in relation to their income — factors that go into a FICO score calculation.

 • Insurance.
-One of the industry-specific FICO Scores is formulated for the insurance industry — auto insurance and property insurance.
+One of the industry-specific FICO Scores is formulated for the insurance industry (think auto insurance and property insurance).
 Insurers will typically look at more than just a person’s FICO Insurance Score, but it is one factor that goes in determining qualification for insurance and at what rate.
 The assumption is that a person who is financially responsible will also take more care when it comes to their home and car.

 • Utilities.
 You may not think of a utility bill as a debt, but since utilities like gas, electric, and phone are billed in arrears, they technically are a form of debt.
 “Billed in arrears” means that you are billed for services you have already used.
 Utility companies want to make sure that you will be able to pay your monthly bill, so they may run a credit check, which may or may not include looking at your FICO Score.